-Loans to related parties of Directors are at interest rates of between 6.50% pa and 9.00% pa.
+Loans to related parties of Directors are at interest rates of between 6.00% pa and 9.00% pa.
 Interest on these loans is capitalised and paid monthly.
 Security is held for all of these loans and comprises a combination of registered first mortgage, plant and equipment, as well as registered Security Interests over shares and other assets.

-Employees of Westlawn Finance receive loans currently at the rate of 7.00% pa, which is approximately 0.50% below the relevant rate offered to the general public.
+Loans to employees of the Group or associated entities are at interest rates between 6.99% pa and 7.50% pa, which is approximately 0.50% below the relevant rate offered to the general public.
 In all other respects these loans are on usual commercial terms.